Joe2308/hooplife-ms4/README.md

 1. I would like to acknowledge [Natasha Clerkin](https://github.com/natashaclerkin/singularartistsMS1) for inspiration from her fantastic README.md file.
 1. I would like to acknowledge [Global Hooper](https://globalhooper.com/) for the initial inspiration to get my design off the ground.
 1. I also found the [Unique Boutique](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) walk through project of great help.
 I would continously refer back to it to break down and understand the backend end functionality for my own project.
+1. Finally I would like to thank the creators and shareholders of Code Institute.
+I have always had an interest in web design but up until now I was limited to using Wordpress templates.
+I am by no means a great developer but I am leaps and bounds ahead of where I started one year ago.
+I have the base to create a work space and create a unique website.
+If I don't know something I have learned how and where to find the correct answer and apply it to any project.
+I look forward to growing my skills, future career and business ideas as a developer!

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">